LiquidPlummer/Javalin-SQL-Week/notes/intro-to-javalin.md

 5. http response dispatched

 There is a handler method for each http verb, and the method should be supplied with a path and a function.
 The handlers functions are commonly written as lambda expressions which take in a context object and manipulate that object.
 These can also be written as class methods which take in a context object and have a void return type.
 We use the context object to set up responses, rather than returning anything.

+### Exception/Error Handlers
+There are also handlers for exceptions and errors.

 <BR><BR>See also: